dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/htmleditor/how-do-i-use-the-html-editor-control-cs.md

 uid: web-forms/overview/ajax-control-toolkit/htmleditor/how-do-i-use-the-html-editor-control-cs
 title: "How do I use the HTML Editor Control?
 (C#) | Microsoft Docs"
 author: rick-anderson
-description: "HTMLEditor is an ASP.NET AJAX Control that allows you to easily create and edit HTML content via buttons in a toolbar." ms.author: riande ms.date: 05/12/2009 ms.assetid: f47e6224-c2e5-4472-b069-b6c7b6115200
+description: "HTMLEditor is an ASP.NET AJAX Control that allows you to easily create and edit HTML content via buttons in a toolbar.
+(C#)" ms.author: riande ms.date: 05/12/2009 ms.assetid: f47e6224-c2e5-4472-b069-b6c7b6115200